Everyone wrestler wants to score more takedowns, right?

 The first thing I do when selecting exercises to help a wrestler in a certain situation is break down exactly what’s going on from a muscular standpoint.

-In the case of a leg attack (let’s say the Double Leg in honor of Jordan Burroughs) there are a number of things to consider:
+In the case of a leg attack (let’s say the Double Leg) there are a number of things to consider:

-1. If you are shooting from a hand fight, you need some serious grip and upper body strength to control the position.
+1. If you are shooting from a hand fight.
+If so, you need some serious grip and upper body strength to set up your shot.

-2. The speed and quickness to get in on the shot.
+2. The speed to get in on the shot.

-3. The upper body pulling strength to pull the leg in as you shoot.
+3. The upper body pulling strength to pull the leg in.

 4. The leg/hip power needed to finish the shot.